richelbilderbeek/internship_joshua_and_marijn/README.md

 Consider:

  * telling/showing your work
- * teaching some basic biology, to prepare him for NLSEB and the TRES meeting
+ * teaching some basic biology, to prepare them for NLSEB and the TRES meeting
  * show the lab/campus/etc
  * taking a walk